jerturowetz/notes/whishlist.md

 - Little bit of foam for top of overheads
 - Granelli labs 57 or Wilkinson Audio SM57 head caps
 - AKG D112
-- IEC-6X4 (short power cords)
+- IEC-6X4 (short power cords, any type)
-- Powered monitor (like a yamaha dxr10)
-- Rug
 - Floor fan
-- Tuner
-- Soundbrenner Pulse
-- Better capo

 ### Crashes to try